s2://{basin}/{stream}. Basins can hold unlimited streams.

 Positions

-The head is the beginning, the tail is the current end — where the next record to be appended will go.
+We talk about the head and tail of a stream.
+The head is the beginning, and the tail is where the next record to be appended will go.
+Each record on a stream has an associated sequence number and timestamp.- sequence number increases strictly monotonically

 Lifecycle automation

-If a basin has create_stream_on_append or create_stream_on_read configured, streams will be created with the basin’s default config the first time they’re accessed.
-This is very useful for patterns with many dynamic streams, like one per session or job.
+Streams can be created explicitly, or automatically on first use.
+If a basin hascreate_stream_on_append or create_stream_on_read configured, streams will be created with the basin’s default config the first time they’re accessed.

 Deletion